kennydude/backbone-superrouter/README.md

 Returns true if the route matches fragment.
 The default works the same as Backbone, however you can override it if you want to.

+By default we put the result in `this.matchedURL`.

 ##### obj.run(fragment, options)

 This is called to run the route if it matched.
 This function will need to